 Hypercardioid Microphone Generalities And Characteristics

-- Becomes more directional at higher frequencies (may even take the shape a lobar/shotgun pattern).
+- Becomes more directional at higher frequencies (may even take the shape of a lobar/shotgun pattern)

 A Common Base Capsule Polar Pattern Of Lobar/Shotgun Microphones